 Director – Lars Klevburg

 Released: June 2019

-when I reviewed the origenal Child’s Play film I felt it was surprisingly good for a film about a doll possessed by a killer moments and had a fantastic performance by Brad Dourif, so when I heard about the remake I wasn’t overly surprised afterall we are treated to a lot of remakes lately.
-After seeing the new film I’m actually surprised just how glad I am that they did and just how good the changes to the plot turned out.
+When I reviewed the original Child’s Play film, I felt it was surprisingly good for a film about a doll possessed by a killer moments and had a fantastic performance by Brad Dourif, so when I heard about the remake I wasn’t overly surprised after all we are treated to a lot of remakes lately.
+After seeing the new film, I’m actually surprised just how glad I am that they did and just how good the changes to the plot turned out.

-Mark Hamil’s is one of the best voice actors working today and again he brings his a-game for the iconic character, giving a doll so much personality and menace. shining as Karen, it was a treat to see Plaza play a more serious role than what I’m used too, while Bateman does well to hold his own as the focal point of the film.
+Mark Hamill’s is one of the best voice actors working today and again he brings his a-game for the iconic character, giving a doll so much personality and menace.
+Shining as Karen, it was a treat to see Plaza play a more serious role than what I’m used to, while Bateman does well to hold his own as the focal point of the film.

-Although this is technically disconnected to the other films in the franchise and it would be strange to have two going at the same time, I really do hope they can go somewhere in the future with this film because there is a lot more potential to be explored, after all a doll that can control drones and smart tech is much scarier than one that can’t.
+Although this is technically disconnected from the other films in the franchise and it would be strange to have two going at the same time, I really hope they can go somewhere in the future with this film because there is a lot more potential to be explored a doll that can control drones and smart tech is much scarier than one that can’t.